-Iceland has tons of accommodation options from sweet suites in the city to guest houses with either private or shared accommodations to even Icelandic farm stays!
-Accommodation options outside of the Reykjavik area are more limited in winter since not many tourists visit and family run establishments tend to close up for the season.
-We’ve tried out a multitude of different accommodation types on our multiple trips and have compiled this guide of where to stay in Iceland:
+Iceland has a ton of accommodation options from sweet suites in the capital to guest houses with either private or shared accommodations to even Icelandic farm stays.
+You might even opt for a camper van for the freedom to explore Iceland without needing to find accommodation for each day of your trip.
+Accommodation options outside of the Reykjavik area are more limited in winter since not as many tourists visit and family run establishments tend to close for the season.
+We’ve tried out a multitude of different accommodation types on our multiple trips and short stint living in Iceland, and have compiled this guide of where to stay in Iceland:

 Túngata 32, Reykjavik

-Reykjavik is a top spot to ring in the New Year and hotels tend to be expensive.
-We’ve stayed twice now in a lovely apartment, Túngata 32.
+When it comes to where to stay in Reykjavik, hotels tend to be more expensive than anywhere else in Iceland.
+We’ve stayed twice now in a lovely apartment, Túngata 32 (read the TripAdvisor reviews), which is an excellent Reykaviak hotel alternative.
 The apartment is in a great location just a few minutes walk to the harbor and city center and has free parking available on the street.
-You can save money by using the fully equipped kitchen to make breakfast before heading out day (it’s especially important to have a good breakfast in winter!) or even a few lunches or dinners.
+You can save money by using the fully equipped kitchen to make breakfast before heading out day (it’s especially important to have a good breakfast before a day of adventure activities in Iceland) or even a few lunches or dinners.
 It also has speedy and free wifi.
-With prices around $100 per night (there is a two night minimum), Túngata 32 is an affordable accommodation option in Iceland’s capital.
+With prices around $100 per night (there is a two night minimum), Túngata 32 is an affordable option for accommodation in Reykjavik city center.

 Hilton Reykjavik Nordica, Reykjavik